OctopusDeploy/blog/blog/2022-03/mapping-manual-deployments/index.md

 - Enter a **Version**, you can enter the version or build number of the application you are deploying
 - Select **SAVE**

 You can now track the manual deployment to each environment.
-The release can only proceed to the *manual live environment* if it first gets deployed to the *manual test environment* as controlled by the lifecycle you configured earlier.
+The release can only proceed to the *live* environment if it first gets deployed to the *test* environment as controlled by the lifecycle you configured earlier.

-- From the release screen for your new version, select **DEPLOY TO MANUAL TEST ENVIRONMENT**
+- From the release screen for your new version, select **DEPLOY TO TEST**
 - A confirmation screen will appear, review the information and select **DEPLOY**

 The deployment is created for the release, and the first manual intervention step, "Backup the database", is ready to be picked up by a member of the DBA team.
 The release has a manual intervention icon to show you that it is waiting for a team member to pick it up.